1. About us

 About

-With extensive industry experience, I previously worked as a Senior Systems Engineer at Cisco Systems, where I was responsible for designing and implementing network solutions, delivering technical training, and supporting pre- and post-sales activities.
-My expertise includes implementing VoIP, intrusion detection and prevention systems (IDS/IPS), firewalls, QoS, and IP-MPLS network transitions.
-Additionally, I have experience in the telecommunications sector, working with mobile operators and ISPs on transitioning networks from TDM to IP-based architectures.
+With extensive industry experience, I previously worked as a Senior Systems Engineer at Cisco Systems, where I was responsible for designing and implementing advanced network solutions, delivering technical training, and supporting pre- and post-sales activities.
+My expertise spans VoIP, intrusion detection and prevention systems (IDS/IPS), firewalls, Quality of Service (QoS), and IP-MPLS migration.
+I also have telecommunications experience working with mobile operators and ISPs on the transition from TDM to IP-based networks.

-In addition to my teaching and research roles, I manage several research projects, including SASE and SD-WAN Architecture for SMEs and Adaptive and Secure eHealth Applications for Remote Patient Monitoring.
-My work addresses emerging challenges in cybersecurity, cloud computing, and network architecture, providing innovative solutions that bridge the gap between academia and industry.
+I manage several applied research projects, including SASE and SD-WAN Architectures for SMEs and Adaptive and Secure eHealth Applications for Remote Patient Monitoring.
+My work addresses emerging challenges in cybersecurity, AI, cloud computing, and SME network architecture, delivering innovative solutions that effectively bridge the gap between academic research and industry practice.

 Teaching